Polymer-Agent: Large Language Model Agent for Polymer Design: Agent Design

 \subsection{Task Description}

 The agent serves as an end-to-end pipeline for performing property prediction and structure generation, as illustrated in figure~\ref{fig:workflow}.

 \textbf{Generation of SMILES}.
 For the generation of new polymer structures, it is very important to generate valid SMILES (Simplified Molecular Input Line Entry System) \cite{weininger_smiles_1988}, for polymer reactions with common reagents.
-The field of structure generation/ optimization is still evolving, and notable generative models, reinforcement learning, and graph optimization techniques have been implemented. \cite{qiu_-demand_2024}\cite{blaschke_reinvent_2020}\cite{bradshaw_model_2019} Kim et al developed a deep generative model for property-targeted design of synthetic polymers subject to optimization of octanol$-$water solubilities, inspired by the Bradshaw et al's generative model, which proposes a synthetic polymer design with a bag of common initial reactants.\cite{kim_open_2023}\cite{bradshaw_model_2019} The SMILES generation tool utilizes the same fine-tuned model optimized on a set of properties, as mentioned in table \ref{fig:downstream-datasets}.
-The latent space for the polymer SMILES within which the new SMILES is generated is represented in a supplementary section (figure \ref{fig:pca_properties}).
+The field of structure generation/ optimization is still evolving, and notable generative models, reinforcement learning, and graph optimization techniques have been implemented. \cite{qiu_-demand_2024}\cite{blaschke_reinvent_2020}\cite{bradshaw_model_2019} Kim et al developed a deep generative model for property-targeted design of synthetic polymers subject to optimization of octanol$-$water solubilities, inspired by the Bradshaw et al's generative model, which proposes a synthetic polymer design with a bag of common initial reactants.\cite{kim_open_2023}\cite{bradshaw_model_2019} The SMILES generation tool utilizes the fine-tuned model trained on the set of properties, as mentioned in table \ref{fig:downstream-datasets}.
+The latent space for the polymer SMILES within which the new SMILES is generated is represented in the supplementary section.